hughjonesd/huxtable/cran-comments.md

-This is an update with some bugfixes and new features.
+This is an update with a trivial test fix for an updated version of broom, now on CRAN.

 ## Test environments